ibm-cloud-docs/Backup/restore-OracleDB.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Restoring Oracle DB
+# Restoring Oracle databases with {{site.data.keyword.backup_notm}}
 {: #restoreOracleDB}

 After you backed up an Oracle&reg; database by using the Oracle&reg; plug-in, you can restore the database.
 An Oracle&reg; restoration process is performed by a Database Administrator.
 {: shortdesc}

 The following steps are included in the restoration process.